EX-XDRiVER/Chart-Documentation/xdrv.md

 // #FAKE
 // - Sets the amount of beats starting at this timing segment to convert all notes within the region into fake notes.
 // - Fake notes look identical and cannot be hit, and do not punish the player.
+// #EVENT
+// - Sends an event to the current stage.
+// - Each stage has its own set of events which can control elements, like background lighting.
 ```

 ### Example Chart File